.220 Swift Ammo

 Specialized Long-Range Shooting

-• Used by some long-range shooters for its extreme velocity
+• Favored by some shooters for its ability to buck wind at extreme distances

-• Requires specialized loading techniques for optimal performance
+• Requires careful handloading to achieve optimal performance

 The .220 Swift is known for its high velocity and flat trajectory.
-To understand its place in the rifle world, let's compare it to similar cartridges:
+To understand its place in the rifle world, let's compare it to similar cartridges.
+Click on each comparison to see more details:

 .220 Swift vs. .223 Remington ▼